bgd-labs/aave-autonomous-proposal/README.md

 Delegating proposition power to a smart contract instead of wallet address gives ultimate transparency to how the proposition power would be used and what the created proposal body will be.

 ## The flow
-An Autonomous proposal must implement 3 methods
+An Autonomous proposal must implement 2 methods
 - _create()_: This method can be called by anyone when enough people delegate proposition power to the contract.
 - _vote()_: This method can be called by anyone once the proposal has been created.
 This method will use any voting power delegated to this contract to vote.

+## Simple Autonomous Proposal
+[SimpleAutonomousProposal](/src/contracts/SimpleAutonomousProposal.sol): Using this contract, it can be able to generate a simple autonomous proposal, by just supplying a few params on constructor.

 ![Autonomous proposal scheme][image-1]